 For a long time, these permanent methods were not available at the Bungoma County referral hospital, and patients had to travel two hours away to the neighboring Kisumu County to access services.
 Three years ago, Dr. Odira and several other doctors at the hospital underwent training offered by UNFPA partner Marie Stopes Kenya, to enhance their skills in performing both tubal ligation and vasectomy procedures.
 They now attend to patients seeking permanent family planning every week, bringing the services closer to those who need them.

 “Most patients who take up these methods feel that they have achieved the desired family size,” says Dr. Odira.
 The uptake of permanent family planning is however significantly lower as compared to short and long-term methods.
 Dr. Odira attributes this to a lack of public awareness, myths, misconceptions, and the costs associated with the services.
-“Many patients cannot afford the 1,000 shillings ($6) fee," he says.
-During the recent week-long family planning campaign sponsored by UNFPA, where services were provided free of charge, a significant turnout was observed.
-After comprehensive family planning counseling, twenty-eight women and three men opted for permanent procedures such as tubal ligation and vasectomy.
+“Many patients cannot afford the 1,000 shillings ($6) fee, but when we have a free camp such as this one, they do turn up in large numbers,” he says During the week-long family planning camp sponsored by UNFPA, 28 women and three men were served with permanent family planning procedures including tubal ligation and vasectomy, offered free of charge.

 “Uptake of contraception can be increased if both men and women equally take up the burden of family planning, says Dr. Odira.
 He encourages men to support their partners in accessing family planning, including taking up male contraception. “ When compared to tubal ligation, a vasectomy is a less invasive procedure with less downtime for recuperation,” he says.
 Having recently had his first child, Dr. Odira says he is looking forward to achieving his desired family size of three children, and would not hesitate to undergo a vasectomy if needed.
 “When the time comes, my wife and I will make the decision together, and I am ready to play my part to secure the health and well-being of our family,” he says.